Progressive & Sustainable farming lies at the heart of our work.

 We have transformed old trout fishing lagoons into a one acre lochan.

-This lochan not only contributes an additional level of tranquillity to the farm, but also serves a vital ecological function.
+This lochan not only contributes an additional level of tranquility to the farm, but also serves a vital ecological function.
 Each spring, several birds and endangered ducks raise their young away from danger.

-Every year, we take high-quality, fertile arable land out of agricultural use and allow nature to flourish.
+Every year, we take progressively more high-quality, arable land out of agricultural use and return it to marginal land.

 We believe in progressive farming in balance with the natural environment.